ezou626/coffee-web-blocker/README.md

 - `background.js`: Runs in the background and handles events and long-running tasks
 - `contentScript.js`: Injected into web pages to interact with the DOM and communicate with the background script
 - Popup window: Displays the extension's user interface when the extension icon is clicked
+- Advanced Settings Page: Displays editing and updating features of blocklists

 ### Manifest V3